TIO-IKIM/MLiM22-website/introduction/git.md

 ## Branches

 Branching allows multiple programmers to work on the same repository without getting in the way of each other.
-A practical example is the development of new options in an UI section of a website.
-For instance, if two developers want to add different options to the same website, both create a copy (or branch) of the current source code to work independant of each other.
+For instance, if two developers want to add different features to the same website, both create a copy (or branch) of the current source code to work independant of each other.
 After they are done, they merge their branches back together.
+This prevents them from overriding each other's work.

-Until now we only worked with git's the default branch.
+Until now we only worked with git's default branch.
 However, we suggest that each team member creates their own branch to allow parallel work.

 The following command creates a new branch: